ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Eucalyptus Cloud Ready Image Guide.md

-# Create Eucalyptus Ready Linux Image from Operating System ISO
+# Eucalyptus Cloud Ready Image Guide

 <!---* first level A item - no space in front the bullet character
   * second level Aa item - 1 space is enough